Barbara Lawrence: Career

 Upon moving to MGM, Lawrence appeared with Gig Young in the 3D movie Arena (1953) and in Her Twelve Men (with Greer Garson).
 She played the role of Gertie Cummings in the film version of Oklahoma!, in which she gets into a knockdown catfight with Gloria Grahame (Ado Annie).
 She starred in Man with the Gun (1955) that year.
 In 1956, she appeared as Lola McQuilan in the western TV series Cheyenne in the episode titled "The Last Train West".
 In 1957, she starred in Kronos with Jeff Morrow.

 From 1958 to 1962, Lawrence made four guest appearances on the CBS-TV series Perry Mason.
 In 1958, she played Ellen Waring in "The Half-Wakened Wife" and Gloria Barton in "The Case of the Jilted Jockey".
 In 1961, she played Lori Stoner in "The Case of the Envious Editor", and in 1962, she played Agnes Theilman in "The Case of the Shapely Shadow".
 In 1958, she guest-starred in Cimarron City in the second episode "Terror Town".
 In 1960, she guest-starred as Della Thompson in the Bonanza episode "The Abduction".

 Personal life

 In 1947, aged 17, Lawrence married actor Jeffrey Stone.
 The marriage was kept secret until June 28, 1947, when Lawrence's mother threw her daughter a church wedding in Beverly Hills, California, but the marriage ended with a divorce granted on September 28, 1949.

 Death

-Lawrence died of kidney failure on November 13, 2013, aged 83, in Los Angeles, California, but her death was not published until January 3, 2014.
+Lawrence died of kidney failure on November 13, 2013, aged 83, in Los Angeles, California.
+Her death was announced January 3, 2014.